What’s going to happen in the General Election?

 That will be the motif of this election: constant upsets, sudden outbursts, and the usual logic turned on its head.
 The President of the United States on an LBC phone-in is just the first step into the rabbit hole.

 So what’s going to happen?
-There are so many unknowns that it’s difficult even to conceive of the strategy and messaging operation going on at each party’s campaign headquarters.
+There are so many unknowns that it’s difficult to know where to begin.
 Will voters punish Johnson for not delivering Brexit by October 31st?
 Will Remain voters manage to vote tactically across the country?
 Will the Brexit Party’s decision to stand in all seats also significantly harm Labour?

 The last question is particularly difficult to work out.
 Many Brexit-supporting Labour voters, especially in the North and former industrial areas, feel much more comfortable voting for the Brexit Party than the Conservatives.
 If these Leave voters back Farage they could considerably cut into the Labour vote.
 At the same time, however, many Leave votes came from UKIP and Conservative supporters in those Northern areas.
 If the Brexit Party stands in these Labour heartlands Labour could squeeze through the middle.
 The spanners being thrown into the General Election machine only churn out more unpredictability.